cook-jeremy/StarRatingAPI/README.md

     ) where Value: BinaryFloatingPoint
 }
 ```

-The main benefit of `Rating` over an `HStack` of symbols is the gesture interaction it provides.
-The user can tap or drag to choose a rating.
-The gesture works even if the user taps in between symbols, or drags out of bounds.
-The resulting value is the ceiling of the closest step size specified by the `granularity` parameter.
-For example, if a user taps at location 3.2 with a granularity of 0.5, the value will update to 3.5.
-If the user taps in the space between the first symbol and the second symbol, the value will update to 1.
+`Rating` provides a default drag gesture interaction for selecting a rating: the user can simply tap to update the rating value, or tap and drag to update the rating value.
+This gesture is implemented as a drag gesture with a minimum drag distance of 0.
+The gesture works even if the user taps in between symbols, or drags out of bounds of the `Rating`.
+If the user taps in between two symbols, the resulting value is that of the leading symbol.
+If the user taps inside of a symbol, the resulting value is the next ceiling specified by the `granularity` parameter.
+For example, if a user taps at location 1.2 (second symbol, 1/5 of the width of the symbol) with a granularity of 0.5, the resulting value will update to 1.5.

 To draw custom symbols, we introduce a `RatingStyle` protocol, along with a `RatingStyleConfiguration` struct for accessing the rating's current value and symbol count:
 ```swift